Skip to content

 Alabama's Form 262 packet establishes the QIT with the Medicaid claimant's Social Security number — the packet instructs you to enter the claimant's SSN, and it does not assign a separate EIN.
 Alabama does not publish a 'memo to banks' (only New Jersey and Indiana do); instead, the packet tells you how to title the account so it reads as a QIT (for example, 'Jane Doe, trustee of QIT for Sam Doe') and that only the claimant's income may go in.
 If a particular bank's own policy insists on a separate tax ID for a trust account, the trustee can obtain an EIN from the IRS, but the Alabama Medicaid Agency's packet itself uses the claimant's SSN.

 No. Alabama Medicaid Agency does not require legal representation to open the account.
 If a branch insists, that is a bank-policy stance, not a Medicaid rule — escalate to the bank's trust department or use a community bank or credit union.
-For advice on your specific situation, consult a Alabama-licensed elder-law attorney.
+For advice on your specific situation, consult an Alabama-licensed elder-law attorney.